 I’m back.
-Pictures are at my site here, and on flickr (although I’m liking that site less and less the more I use it.)
+Pictures are on flickr (although I’m liking that site less and less the more I use it.)
 Not everything is captioned, and yes there are a lot of pictures that are blurry and fucked up.
 Museums with low light, no flash allowed, glass cases, and my piece of shit camera will do that.

 I enjoyed the trip and seeing new things, but I’m so glad to be back.
 My main two problems were food and drink.
 I thought I liked German food, but it turns out that I like German food made with American ingredients.
 There are some real differences in the quality of food in Europe.
 The meat is much tougher, and the pork products are cured way more, so they have this horrid taste, like if you’ve ever had shelf-stabilized bacon in a can from a camping trip or an MRE.
 Vegetables are all non-GMO, non-big agra, and not that incredible.
 I’m sure the eurotrash contingent would disagree, but I like tomatoes that are bigger than a golf ball.
 What was frustrating was that there are many American chain places that use German ingredients.
 I went to a McDonald’s hoping for the same burger and fries I’d get back home, but the meat was tough and gamey, and the potatoes in the fries didn’t have the same magical starch composition as Idaho spuds back home, making them taste odd.
 If I lived in Germany, I would lose 50 pounds in the first three months, because I simply wouldn’t be able to eat fast food anymore.
 (In fact, I lost about five pounds since we left, but I’m sure most of that is dehydration from the plane ride.)